ThinkPad T series

-The ThinkPad T series is a line of notebook computers manufactured by Lenovo as part of the ThinkPad family.
-The T series is officially the flagship ThinkPad product, offering high-performance computers aimed at businesses and professionals.
-The ThinkPad T series was originally introduced in 2000 and was produced by IBM until 2005.
+The T series of laptops are part of Lenovo's ThinkPad product line.
+The ThinkPad T series is officially the flagship ThinkPad product, offering high-performance computers aimed at businesses and professionals, originally introduced in 2000.
+Formerly an IBM brand, the series was produced by IBM until Lenovo acquired the ThinkPad brand following its purchase of IBM's Personal Computing Division (PCD) in 2005.